JudeScarbrough/ModelNode/readme.md

 - Interact directly with your models using python.
 - Achieve a fully self-sufficient setup without incurring API costs.

-If you're building new AI-driven features or scaling existing ones, ModelNode makes backing your web apps with large language models fast, simple, and free.
+If you're building new AI-driven features or scaling existing ones, ModelNode makes backing your web apps with large language models simple, and free.

 ## Features